-We have implemented a new solution from Microsoft called Advanced Threat Protection (ATP) Safe Links to protect our users from malicious links received by email.
-Safe Links re-writes links in your email message so that protection can be applied when you click the link.
+IS&T has implemented a solution from Microsoft called Advanced Threat Protection (ATP) Safe Links to protect our users from malicious links received by email.
+Safe Links rewrites links in your email message so that protection can be applied when you click the link.
 If a link is deemed harmful, it will block access to that link.
-This feature will protect users even if they are accessing the links from their mobile devices or when they are off of the CSU network.
+This feature protects users even if they are accessing the links from their mobile devices or when they are off of the CSU network.

 If messages are sent in Plain Text format, the full link will be shown in the message.